4 Ina Garten-Approved Tips for Having a Cozy Fall Dinner Party Outside

 Invite one household at a time.
 That way there's no potential to spread from family to family (as long as the family invited and Ina and Jeffrey have all been safe and are virus-free), and this allows for room to "put chairs at both ends of a 6-foot dining table or both sides of a 5-foot square coffee table to ensure social distancing."
 (And if we can add to the list, it's never a bad idea to have ample hand sanitizer and disinfectant wipes handy, and ask all to wear face masks when not seated as an extra layer of protection.)

 Fill in gaps with decor.
 "Although we're sitting far apart, I want it to feel cozy, so I fill the tables with flowers and candles," Garten says.
-Trader Joe's often has incredible deals on floral bouquets, which you can intermingle with seasonal finds like these aloe-ween plants and some candles of varying heights.
+Trader Joe's often has incredible deals on floral bouquets, which you can intermingle with seasonal finds.

 Crank up the heat.
 In many parts of the country, fall temperatures and crisp winds are settling in.
 To prevent any severe cases of the shivers, "I set up outdoor heaters or build a nice fire, plus cushions and blankets for each person so we're nice and warm under the stars," Garten says.
 (Psst- here are our favorite cozy outdoor finds for fall and winter!)